The Best Fresh Pasta London Has To Offer | A Deep Dive Into The Heart Of Carbness

 Campania & Jones | Bethnal Green

-Hidden down a cobbled side street, off Hackney’s Columbia Road, it’s an authentically rustic Italian joint, fit with its very own nonna, hand-rolling pasta the way her nonna taught her.
-Chances are you’ve probably already seen it splashed all over Instagram.
-A former dairy, it still wears the original dark wooden front, adorned with a faded ‘S Jones’.
-Inside too is just as charming; wooden slatted walls and a concrete floor are offset by hanging filament lights and glass jars stuffed full of flowers.
-It also boasts a little cobbled patio in the middle which is definitely where we’d suggest you sit if you’re able.
-Here, tucked away from the outside bustle, you can feast on the likes of gnudi dressed in butter, parmesan, and crispy sage leaves; or big plates of of seafood spaghetti; as well as a whole range of other Italian fare.
+Hidden down a cobbled side street off Hackney’s Columbia Road, you’ll chance upon some of the best pasta in London; an authentically rustic Italian joint, complete with its very own nonna, hand-rolling pasta the way her nonna taught her.
+A former dairy, Campania still wears the original dark wooden front, adorned with a faded ‘S Jones’.
+The inside too is just as charming; wooden slatted walls and a concrete floor are offset by hanging filament lights and glass jars stuffed full of flowers.
+It also boasts a little cobbled patio in the middle where, tucked away from the outside bustle, you can feast on the likes of gnudi dressed in butter, parmesan, and crispy sage leaves, or big plates of seafood spaghetti – as well as a whole range of other Italian fare.
 The portions are generous, and the price-tag isn’t crippling, although it’s without a doubt the atmosphere – alive and buzzy – that keeps people coming back.
-READ MORE.

 Gloria | Old Street

-You know what goes nicely with Pasta?
+You know what goes nicely with pasta?
 Wine.
-Take a look at our guide to the best wine bars in London here.
+Take a look at our guide to the best wine bars in London.